joshcarp/docs.buf.build/docs/bsr/remote-packages/migrating-from-alpha.md

-[stewardship][protoc-gen-validate-ownership] of protoc-gen-validate from the Envoy team, and will continue to work to improve it, however protoc-gen-validate generated code is required to be generated to the same package as protoc-gen-go code, which does not fit cleanly into the remote packages model.In the meantime, switch to [remote plugins](../remote-plugins/overview.mdx) using `buf generate`.
+[stewardship][protoc-gen-validate-ownership] of protoc-gen-validate from the Envoy team, and will continue to work to improve it, however protoc-gen-validate generated code is required to be generated to the same package as protoc-gen-go code, which does not fit cleanly into the remote packages model.
+In the meantime, switch to [remote plugins](../remote-plugins/overview.mdx) using `buf generate`.

 ## BSR NPM registry